 - Has trouble making friends

-- Is anxious or upset about his own shyness
+- Is anxious or upset about their own shyness

-If your child is diagnosed with social anxiety disorder, his healthcare provider will work with you and your whole family on a treatment plan.
-By acknowledging and treating a clinical anxiety disorder early on you can ensure that your child will continue to grow and develop the social skills he needs to be successful for the rest of his life.
+If your child is diagnosed with social anxiety disorder, their healthcare provider will work with you and your whole family on a treatment plan.
+By acknowledging and treating a clinical anxiety disorder early on you can ensure that your child will continue to grow and develop the social skills they need to be successful for the rest of their life.

 - Bennett, S., Walkup, J. “Anxiety disorders in children and adolescents: Assessment and diagnosis.”
 In: UpToDate, Post TW (Ed), UpToDate, Waltham, MA.
 Accessed June 3 2017.https://www.uptodate.com/contents/anxiety-disorders-in-children-and-adolescents-assessment-and-diagnosis?source=search_result&search=toddler%20social%20anxiety&selectedTitle=4~150#H545216672